chriswang030/OperatorLearningforHPDEs/README.md

 This repository holds the code used in the paper "Operator learning for hyperbolic partial differential equations," available on the [arXiv](https://arxiv.org/abs/2312.17489).

 The figures used in the paper were generated with the default parameters in `main.m`.
-The code was run on an 64-core AMD Opteron with 512GB of RAM, using MATLAB version 9.13.0.2105380 (R2022b), Update 2.
+The code was run on a 64-core AMD Opteron with 512GB of RAM and a 16-core Xeon E5-2640 with 256GB of RAM, using MATLAB version 9.13.0.2105380 (R2022b), Update 2.

 ## Dependencies